mackyle/blocksruntime/README.txt

 the original CREDITS.TXT, LICENSE.TXT and README.txt from the top-level
 compiler-rt project (which have been placed in the BlocksRuntime subdirectory).

+This runtime can also be used with the gcc-apple-4.2 compiler built using the MacPorts.org apple-gcc42 package on Mac OS X.

 -------
 License
 -------